 Alejandro OrtegaFCAS, CFA, MAAA

 He graduated from the California Institute of Technology in 2000 with a B.S. in Mathematics.
 He also studied finance and programming while an undergraduate.
-His ratings as a Teachers' Assistant for the undergraduate courses were always among the best.
-After receiving his FCAS in 2006, he received the CFA designation in 2007.
-Alejandro lives with his wife and two children in Miami.
+In addition to an FCAS, he also received the CFA designation in 2007.
+Alejandro lives in Miami, Florida.

 Arlie ProctorFCAS, MAAA